pmean/build-website/text/06/StatisticalConcernsChildren.md

 represent a small subgroup.

-There are two statistical issues here associated with the adjective
-\"small\" and the noun \"subgroup.\"
+There are two statistical issues here associated with the adjective "small" and the noun "subgroup."

 Small sample size problems represent the biggest crisis in medical research today.
-But with pharmacovigilance, it is that much worse, because you are  quite often for a \"needle in a haystack.\"  Also remember that you are looking for something that went undetected with the typical sample size in a Phase III study.
+But with pharmacovigilance, it is that much worse, because you are   quite often for a "needle in a haystack."
+Also remember that you are looking for something that went undetected with the typical sample size in a Phase III study.

 So what sort of sample size do you need in a pharmacovigilance study?
-There are plenty of formulas, but one rule that I have found useful is the \"rule of 50\".
+There are plenty of formulas, but one rule that I have found useful is the "rule of 50".
 It was originally developed by Gerald Van Belle.
 It appeared in the first draft of his excellent book, **Statistical Rules of Thumb** (ISBN: 0471402273), which was available on the web.
-Somehow, the \"rule of 50\" did not make it into the final draft of the book.
+Somehow, the "rule of 50" did not make it into the final draft of the book.

 The rule of fifty applies when you are comparing two binomial proportions.
 A reasonable goal for your sample size is to have adequate